jonychoi/jonychoi/README.md

 My insight is taking a long term to take a glimpse of the Universal Law, the Truth, and I believe that will be realized by technology and literature.
 I hope to find that and tell to people someday, for the humanity.

-**I'm passionate at**

-- Deep Learning, Computer Vision / Style Transfer with Implicit Neural Representation / Object Detection /Multi Modal, Mixed Reality, Human Computer Interface

 **I'm Researching**

+- Deep Learning, Computer Vision
+- Object Detection
-- Develop the State of the Arts of Universal Deep Learning Task
+- Developing the State of the Arts of Universal Deep Learning Task
+- Style Transfer with Implicit Neural Representation
-- Revolutionary Interface using Mixed Reality
+- Revolutionary Interface of HCI

 **Currently I am**